Robwod/Pro/privacy policy.md

 - Your data is used solely to provide Roqate features
 - We do not sell or share your data with third parties
 - Data collection is limited to essential extension functions
+- We use your countries name to see where our extension is being used

 3. Security
 - We implement industry-standard security measures